VERSION 3.0 July 2022

 • The operating system

 To use the app in connection with the expense tool, the following categories are processed by the app: Last name, first name, email address and personnel or vendor number (for posting in the client’s system).
 For the invoice module, only the supplier name and ID is required.
 Additional data can be provided by the user, but is not mandatory.
-For the card module it is first name, last name, address, birthday and phone number.
+For the Yokoy Pay module it is first name, last name, address, birthday and phone number.
 More detailed information is provided to our customers in the Data Processing Addendum that is part of the contract signed with Yokoy.
 A specific appendix deals with the data processed within our Yokoy Pay module as well as the partners we work together to put this module in place.

 The data is stored in an encrypted private cloud and the transfer to the Google Cloud is also secured with 256-bit AES encryption.
 By using the app, no employee data of the users is stored in our CRM.